BitcoinBeachTravemuende/awesome-bitcoin-community/README.md

 - [Awesome Bitcoin](https://github.com/igorbarinov/awesome-bitcoin) - A curated list of bitcoin services and tools for software developers by [Igor Barinov](https://github.com/igorbarinov)
 - [Bitcoin Information & Resources](https://www.lopp.net/bitcoin-information.html) by [Jameson Lopp](https://www.lopp.net)

+## Contribute

+Contributions are welcome!

+- Fork the repo
+- Open a PR
+- Please make sure new sources you want to add are Bitcoin only related, available for free and open-source

+Thank you!

 ## License